chitter99/nesio/README.md

-# nesio
+# ESio
-Nes emulator written in Javascript
+NES Emulator written in Typescript to work in a browser.

+Inspired by this genious Emulator https://github.com/wpmed92/MedNES